 Mistake #1: Not Doing Keyword Research

-- Volume: You want to find keywords and phrases with enough people searching for them to justify the investment;
+- Volume: You want to find keywords and phrases with enough people searching for them to justify the investment

 - Competition: You want to identify keywords and phrases you can actually rank for, and

 - Intent: You want your content to match the intent of the user who is searching.
+Are they looking for a vendor to hire or an article with advice?

 Mistake #2: Forgetting to Optimize for Location

-Once the bride and couple are through the inspiration phase, it’s time for them to start researching potential vendors.
-This is when they are looking for you, in your specific location, which is the place at which they are getting married.
-For example, they aren’t just searching for random “wedding planners,” like anyone, anywhere.
-They are specifically searching for wedding planners in your location (or wedding photographers, or florists, or cake bakers, and so on).
-Therefore, if you live in San Francisco, and you’re a wedding photographer, you’ll want to optimize for wedding photographers in San Francisco, along with any related terms and locations.
+Once the couple are through the inspiration phase, it’s time for them to start researching potential vendors.
+This is when they are looking for you, in your specific location, which is usually the place at which they are getting married.

-Mistake #3: Failing to optimize your images
+Mistake #4: Failing to optimize your images

-Mistake #4: Not Having a Blog
+Mistake #5: Not Having a Blog

 Many SEO companies are rebranding themselves as content marketing agencies, and for good reason.
 Google is a voracious reader with a huge appetite for fresh, relevant content.
 Therefore, creating high-quality, evergreen content is actually a secret weapon for ranking.